MOHINIM19/questdb.io/docs/deployment/capacity-planning.md

 - Prefix: `2023-01-01.1` with 23,000 rows
 - Suffix (including the merged row):`2023-01-01T75959-999999.2` with 1,001 rows

+See [Splitting and squashing time partitions](/docs/concept/partitions/#splitting-and-squashing-time-partitions) for more information.

 ## CPU and RAM configuration